A guide to how to explain techniques quickly and clearly.

 Everyone is ready

-A poor demonstration can mean a lack of trust and bad outcomes when players try it themselves.
+A poor demonstration can mean a lack of trust, and bad outcomes when players try it for themselves.
 You must have practised your demonstration before training.

-If you cannot demonstrate it, you need to use another technique, which is peer demonstration.
-Get a player or players to demonstrate with you feeding back after they have completed the demonstration.
+If you can’t demo it, you need to use another method: peer demonstration.
+Get a player, or players, to demonstrate with you, feeding back after they have completed it.

-But don’t finish the demonstrations with the words: “Any questions?”
-Either ask for direct feedback (and let another player repeat) or let them have a go.
+Don’t finish the demonstrations with the words: “Any questions?”.
+Either ask for direct feedback (and let another player repeat) or allow them to have a go.

 Not every skill needs demonstrating.
-Demonstrations can be counterproductive if there are too many in a session.
+In fact, demonstrations can be counter-productive if there are too many in a session – stick to two at most.

-Stick to two at most during training.
-If a player struggles with a specific area, you should find time to work with them at another time.
+If a player is struggling with a specific area, you should find time to work with them at another time.

-Also, with younger players, be wary that you have vastly different skills from theirs.
-What might seem simple to you might be far more difficult for them because they might not have the core strength or hand-eye coordination you have.
-Catch-and-pass especially needs sympathy.
+Also, with younger players, be wary that you have vastly different skills to theirs.
+What might seem simple to you might be far more difficult for them, because they might not have the core strength or hand-eye co-ordination you have.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.